JangDoWoon/Deep-metric-learning-for-patient-similarity/README.md

 After KNN progression, patients without complications enter Cluster0 or ClusterN obtain the probability that the data entered ClusterN has Complications N. Put each patient in a random cluster to see if Metric Learning and Clustering are appropriate and calculate the probability.
 ![image](https://user-images.githubusercontent.com/67357059/114871349-2a4b5480-9e34-11eb-89c2-64339486ed2f.png)
 # Code detail
+Clustering.ipynb is the code about Clustering after clustering Complication_labeling.ipynb is the code about complication labeling before doc2vec embedding_doc2vec.ipynb is the code about doc2vec fot each patient visit siamese_model.ipynb is the code about siamese network model to get the similarity about patient similarity_labeling.ipynb is the code about similarity labeling about pair patient